Shame and guilt.

 In reality, there is some overlap, but overall, they are very different.

-Sadly, we feel shame, embarrassment, and guilt about the dumbest things that are really just a mistake.
+Sadly, we feel shame and guilt about the dumbest things that are really just a mistake.
 Perhaps a very embarrassing mistake but one nonetheless.
 Sadly, we don’t know how to separate the truth.

-The truth about shame is that it is sneaky, destructive, and lurks in all of us waiting to permeate our souls if we let it.
-Let me tell you how it almost took me down.
+The truth about shame is that it is sneaky, destructive, and lurks in all of us waiting to permeate our souls if we let it while guilt is actually healthy.
+Let me explain the differences.

 A few weeks ago I

-destroyed killed our Christmas tree.
+destroyed killed our television set.
 Who even does that?

-It was purely by accident, but I still felt an enormous amount of shame and embarrassment over the whole incident.
+It was purely by accident, but I still felt an enormous amount of shame and guilt over the whole incident.

 I’m trying to laugh now, but it wasn’t so funny a couple of weeks ago.

-Sadly, most of the Christmas tree went dark due to my “fixing” it.
-The top and bottom of the tree were lit, while the middle section quietly stayed silent and mocked me as I stood in horror.
+Sadly, the TV went dark.
+It quietly stayed silent and mocked me as I stood in horror.

-After another hour of “fixing” the tree, I gave up.
+After another 30 minutes of trying to “fix it,” I gave up.
 I could no longer stand to look at my mess.
 There was no hiding this from my husband and kids.

-In a fit of despair, I hauled the prickly green mess out to the alley and hid it behind a bush near our trashcans.
+In a fit of despair, I hauled the TV to the trash cans and hid it.

-Later that night my husband asked about the tree.
+Later that night my husband asked about the TV.
 It was kinda obvious it was missing.
-Unfortuantely, I was forced back out to the trashcans because he insisted we fix it.
+Unfortunately, I was forced back out to the trash cans because he insisted we fix it.
 Well…he fix it.

-I could already feel the tree mocking me for the unforeseeable future.
+I could already feel the television mocking me for the unforeseeable future.

 Like me, you may have the same feelings come over you when you make a mistake.
-Do you feel shame, embarrassment, or guilt?
+Do you feel shame?
+Or is it embarrassment?

-The tree debacle was clearly a mistake, but mentally it was hard to separate an embarrassing mistake from real shame and guilt.
+The TV debacle was clearly a mistake, but mentally it was hard to separate an embarrassing mistake from real shame.

 Embarrassment is an uncomfortable feeling that may undermine the image of who we wish others to perceive us to be.
 It includes actions that make us look or feel awkward, funny-looking, or stupid.

-In my case, I didn’t want to look like the ding-dong who destroyed the Christmas tree.
-And be reminded of it year after year…
+In my case, I didn’t want to look like the ding-dong who destroyed the TV.
+And be reminded of it day after day until it was fixed or we bought a new one…

 In contrast, shame goes much deeper.